Pam, a longtime reader of our site, wrote:

 Yes, dear reader Jan, thank you for writing to us.
-No words can express how grateful we are to have been able to leave India and now be in this paradise-like environment, relatively safe from the virus if we remain diligent, Now, we are on a list of 500,000 in South Africa who have signed up for the vaccine.
-But, with a population of 58.6 million that a half million is only the tip of the iceberg.
+No words can express how grateful we are to have been able to leave India and now be in this paradise-like environment, relatively safe from the virus if we remain diligent.
+We are on a list of 500,000 in South Africa who have signed up for the vaccine.
+But, with a population of 58.6 million, that half-million is only the tip of the iceberg.
 It’s less than 1%.

-Any speculation by “experts” that this pandemic may be over in 2022 or 2023 is deluding themselves.
-Each and every one of us can choose to take responsibility for doing our part to stay safe as we possibly can, even after receiving a vaccine, even after having had the virus, even after taking every possible precaution we can muster.
+They were deluding themselves, any speculation by “experts” that this pandemic may be over in 2022 or 2023.
+All of us can choose to take responsibility for doing our part to stay safe as we possibly can, even after receiving a vaccine, even after having had the virus, even after taking every possible precaution we can muster.

 Stay safe, stay healthy, and pray along with us for the world’s recovery.

 Photo from one year ago today, April 27, 2020: